naninovel/docs/docs/en/api/index.md

 ; Reset all the services (script will stop playing).
 @resetState

-; Reset all the services except script player, custom variable and ; audio managers, allowing current script and audio tracks ; continue playing and preserving values of the custom variables.
+; Reset all the services except script player, scenario variable and ; audio managers, allowing current script and audio tracks ; continue playing and preserving values of the scenario variables.
-@resetState IScriptPlayer,ICustomVariableManager,IAudioManager
+@resetState IScriptPlayer,IVariableManager,IAudioManager

 ; Reset only 'ICharacterManager' and 'IBackgroundManager' services ; removing all the character and background actors from scene